cjmcdonald42/mxMoodle/docs/CODING_STYLE.md

 - We have not prefixed library function names with the plugin's Frankenstyle prefix as this tended to make the functions feel needlessly verbose.
 See our [local library file](/local/mxschool/locallib.php) for examples.
 The argument to change this would be to avoid potential conflicts with functions added by future plugins.
 See [#5](https://github.com/mxschool/MXMoodle/issues/5).

+- We use a very specific structure to organize internal (unlocalized) strings because these are often generated an so need to be of a consistent form.
+The general format we use is to prefix all strings with `SUBPACKAGE:PAGE:` and then use something of the form `SECTION:SPECIFIC`, sometimes adding more colon-separated elements to increase specificity from there if necessary.
+Within each element use underscores to delimit words where appropriate.
+For more information about subpacakges, refer to our [Plugin Structure documentation](/docs/PLUGIN_STRUCTURE.md#subpackages-abstraction).
+[This language file](/local/mxschool/lang/en/local_mxschool.php) has plenty of good examples.

 - We often choose to capitalize all words in language strings unless the string is a complete sentence and clearly should be in sentence case.
 This is mostly a design decision where we treat most language strings as title or headers of some sort.
 A notable exception is that all language strings which are integrated directly within Moodle's admin settings should conform to Moodle's standard capitalization practices.

 - We initialize arrays with the `array()` syntax rather than the `[]` literal in all cases.
 This is slightly more verbose, but easier to read in certain situations.